Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: An adaptive semi-implicit Euler scheme with backstop

-for some positive constants $C_1$ and $C_2$, and $\varepsilon\in(0,1)$ is the fixed parameter from \Cref{assum:p}. \end{definition} Note that $\varphi$ satisfies \cref{eq:backstopError2} if the backstop method is subject to a mean-square consistency requirement that bounds the propagation of discretisation error over a single step.
-In practice, rather than checking \cref{eq:backstopError2} directly, we use as our backstop a method that is known to be strongly convergent of order $1/2$ in this setting: for the numerical experiments in \Cref{sec:num} we use the balanced method introduced by Tretyakov \& Zhang~\cite{TretyakovZhang}, which satisfies a similar local accuracy bound (see \cite[Eq.
-2.9]{TretyakovZhang})
+for some positive constants $C_1$ and $C_2$, and $\varepsilon\in(0,1)$ the fixed parameter from Assumption \ref{assum:p}. \end{definition} \begin{remark} Note that $\varphi$ will satisfy \eqref{eq:backstopError2} if the backstop method is subject to a mean-square consistency requirement that bounds the propagation of discretisation error over a single step.
+In practice, rather than checking \eqref{eq:backstopError2} directly, we use as our backstop a method that is known to be strongly convergent of order $1/2$ in this setting: for the numerical experiments in Section \ref{sec:num} we use the balanced method introduced by Tretyakov \& Zhang~\cite{TretyakovZhang}, which satisfies a similar local accuracy bound (see \cite[Eq.
+(2.9)]{TretyakovZhang}) \noteB{and corresponds to the map